 Going all-out on a sore muscle will only cause it to cramp up more.
 To really get soft, supple, pain-free muscles, you need to start off slow and work your way up.

 How Often Should a Massage Chair Be Used

 Often, about twice a day, but for shorter periods, 15-20 minutes.

 Unless you are used to your chair, spending more than 20 minutes in it at a time can cause muscle soreness because your body is not used to being poked and prodded.

-But, once you are accustomed to your chair, you can set it to longer programs.
 When you do, start off on a lower intensity than you use for the short programs to avoid tenderness or sores.